 Have you ever seen the term rockabilly used in connection with some clothes, eg one swing dress, which you like?
-What is rockabilly, and how does it affect the vintage style clothing we have in Mondo Kaos, and which you may have at home in your vintage wardrobe, that's what we're looking at a bit in this blog post.
+What is rockabilly and how does it influence the vintage style clothes we wear Mondo Kaos, and which you may have at home in your vintage wardrobe, that's what we look at a little in this blog post.

 What is rockabilly?